augelloantonio/buyit/README.md

 In BuyIt User Profile section there are displayed all the orders that the user has made with all the info about.

-In is possible as well, by an extra navigation bar, to edi the User deatails and to change the password.
+It is possible as well, by an extra navigation bar, to edit the User deatails and to change the password.

 ##### 3. Business Owner with no computer skills:
 As a owner of a business I would like to have an online shop, but not having good computer skills will made difficult to understand and manage the business online without have someone that can manage it for me.